AgusRdz/harmonia-theme/README.md

 - Accents: `#AA0000`, `#000088`, `#005500`, `#660066` - vivid ink-like hues inspired by print media
 - Guides & dividers: soft grays (`#E0E0E0`, `#DDDDDD`) for balanced separation without visual noise

+### Harmonia Aurora

+- `#b7a0ff` - gentle violet for keywords and logic
+- `#f7a3a8` - warm rose for HTML/JSX tags
+- `#b0e3c5` - soft mint for strings and class names
+- `#a5d8f7` - cool blue for functions and utilities
+- `#f9d79f` - subtle amber for numbers and constants

+**Highlights:**

+- Balanced pastels with clean contrast - colorful yet easy on the eyes.
+- Inspired by sunrise tones: a midpoint between _Dark_ and _Light_.
+- Perfect for relaxed creative coding or front-end design work.

 Each variant is designed to reduce fatigue, keep code readable, and make your editor feel like a calm workspace.